 81% of Top-Performing Sales Organizations (those with higher win rates, revenue growth, and that achieve premium pricing) agree their sales organization is focused on driving maximum value for buyers.
 Sellers frequently talk about providing value, but the reality is that few actually do it.
 In fact, only 42% of buyers find value in their meetings with sellers.
 Before you can drive value, there needs to be a well-thought-out plan to create value.
 You must know the value you can bring in general and the value you can bring to each individual buyer.

-As you start preparing for 2018, make a plan for how you'll improve your skills, manage your time, connect with the Domino, minimize risk, and provide value.
+As you start preparing for for the year, make a plan for how you'll improve your skills, manage your time, connect with the Domino, minimize risk, and provide value.
 If you can focus on these five areas, you will achieve the best sales success.

 ** This post originally ran on the Marketo Blog in December 2017. **